dloss/klp/README.md

 - `logfmt`: Key-value pairs (**default**)
 - `jsonl`: JSON Lines (shortcut: `-j`)
 - `json`: JSON (only for complete files, not for streaming)
+- `csv`: Comma-separated values
 - `tsv`: Tab separated values
 - `psv`: Pipe separated values
+- `line`: lines of text (trailing whitespace removed)
+- `tsNm`: logs containing a timestamp (with N components) and a message.
+See below for examples.
+- `tsNlm`: logs containing a timestamp (with N components), a log level and a message
+- `unix`: Common format of Unix server logs (timestamp, hostname, service, optional pid, message)
 - `clf`: NCSA Common Log Format
 - `combined`: Combined Log Format of Apache httpd
-- `unix`: common format of Unix server logs (timestamp, hostname, service, optional pid, message)
-- `line`: lines of text (trailing whitespace removed)
 - `sqlite`: SQLite database (use `--input-tablename` if more than one table is present)
-- `data`: parse everything as one string
+- `data`: Parse everything as one string
-- `tsNm`: timestamp (consisting of N components) and message
-- `tsNlm`: timestamp (consisting of N components), log level and message

 Use the `--input-format` or `-f` option to specify the input format.
 For example: